What is acne?

 Myth #7: Sunlight Helps Acne

-Sunlight is often believed to cure acne this is untrue, and although it will help, it will not get rid of your acne.
-The wavelengths below 400nm (also known as ultra violet light) will be most effective for acne and will definitely help due to a number of positive effects, including antibacterial.
+definitely help due to a number of positive effects, including antibacterial.
 It also can help to dry out the sebaceous glads and stop overproduction of sebum, however, once your skin will go back to its original state soon after you stop exposing to sunlight.

 Although sun light can help manage acne, the negative side effects outweigh the positive ones.
 Sun exposure can sometimes cause irritation and peeling of the skin, particularly when over exposed.
 You can get sunburns and hyperpigmentation (which is an entirely different issue that is not easily fixed eg. melasma).
-One of the main points though is the risk of DNA changes on cellular level which can potentially lead to skin cancer.
-So, slip slop slap - really!!!
+One of the main points though is the risk of

+These are a few of the most common myths surrounding acne.
 You need to remember the condition can exhibit different behavioural traits in different people but it is treatable

 By researching all the different treatments available, you will be able to make an informed decision and manage the condition effectively

-We recommend to start by eliminating skin impurities and kill acne bacteria’s by starting with something little and not very expensive like Acne Cleansing Bar (at only $29) or pore Cleansing gel
+We recommend to start by eliminating skin impurities and kill acne bacteria’s by starting with something little and not very expensive like Acne Cleansing Bar (at only $29)

 This two layer bar is excellent for Acne skins or Seborrhoea skin-types as it contains salicylic acid which is able to get inside the pore to thoroughly eliminate impurities.